 Considerable effort over many years has been spent by the industry in developing the National Structural Steelwork Specification for Building Construction (NSSS).
 The NSSS is primarily a construction (or execution) specification but also acknowledges the common contractual situations where the steelwork contractor designs the connections (and in some cases the members as well) - it includes checklists of information that the contractor needs to carry out design,

 The NSSS was originally developed for use with structures designed in accordance with BS 5950-1 but the 5th Edition covered structures designed in accordance with either BS 5950-1 or Eurocode 3.
-Since July 2014, all construction products have been CE Marked and since that date, the 5th Edition was available only in a CE marked version for use with structures to be executed in accordance with BS EN 1090-2.
-The 6th Edition, published in 2017, similarly covers structures designed in accordance with either BS 5950-1 or Eurocode 3 and executed in accordance with BS EN 1090-2, as does the current 7th Edition which was published in 2020 and came into force on 1st January 2021.
-The main changes between the 5th Edition (CE Marking version) and the 6th Edition are briefly described in the following section.
+From July 2014 onwards, all construction products had to be CE marked and from that date, the 5th Edition was available only in a CE marked version for use with structures to be executed in accordance with BS EN 1090-2.
+The 6th Edition, published in 2017, similarly covered structures designed in accordance with either BS 5950-1 or Eurocode 3 and executed in accordance with BS EN 1090-2, as does the current 7th Edition which was published in 2020 and came into force on 1st January 2021.
+The main changes between the 6th Edition and the 7th Edition are briefly described in the following section.

 The principal topics covered in the NSSS are as follows: